DiegelD/CarND-Path-Planning-Project/README.md

 ```

 #### Inefficiency Cost (Target Efficiency)
-The single most imported cost function.
+The single most imported cost function for an optimized lane change behavior.
+It calculates the cost for the desired path
-The cost becomes higher for trajectories with *intended lane* and *final lane*, that have traffic slower than traget speed.
+by taking the lane speed into account.
+So the cost becomes higher for trajectories that have a traffic slower than the traget speed.

 * **proposed_speed_intended**: Intended line speed
 * **proposed_speed_final**:    Last line speed